Today Is Field Day

 “They’re not very good…”

-Another giant helped his friend up—
+A giant helped his friend up—

-and both ran laughing to start again.
+and both ran off laughing to start over.

 Churp tilted his head.